richardortiz84/jquery-slider/README.md

 Jquery Plugin - Basic Slider

 This is a very basic slider for use with jquery for PhoneGap applications.
 The slides are responsive and will resize to fit the container they are placed in.
-The slides use hardware acceleration to transition between slides.
+The slides use hardware acceleration to transition between slides respond to touch events.

 ##HTML Markup:
 ```html